Home

 Admission to undergraduate programs

-ARTICLE 15 - (1) Admission to undergraduate programs is governed by the regulations established by the University Senate based on the Higher Education Act No. 2547 dated November 4, 1981 and the regulations and decisions of the Council of Higher Education.
+(1) Admission to undergraduate programs is governed by the regulations established by the University Senate based on the Higher Education Law No. 2547 dated November 4, 1981 and the regulations and decisions of the Council of Higher Education.

 Initial enrollments

-(2) The below-mentioned requirements should be fulfilled in order that the enrollment of the students in the university might be finalized:
+(2) The following requirements should be fulfilled in order for the enrollment of the students in the university to be finalized:

 b) To fulfill the requirements regarding tuition fees.